 Each organization that registers with Cornell University is classified as either independent or university.

-Organizations must register with the SAO each fall.
+Organizations must register with SLECA each fall.
 Please read the following information closely to determine if your organization is classified as independent or university.
 Certain privileges and restrictions are inherent to each.
 An organization must be completely registered before the organization may operate on campus.
-For more information on how to register your organization, go here and follow the link to 'register for the current academic year.'
+For more information on how to register your organization, visit the Student Organizations Website and follow the link to 'Register Organization.'

 Only official Cornell University teams under the Department of Athletics may use the word “team” in their name.
 Student members of independent organizations will qualify for Club Insurance coverage through the payment of the Student Activity fee.

-All forms may be viewed and/or downloaded from the Student Organizations website located at http://sao.cornell.edu/SO.
+All forms may be viewed and/or downloaded from the Student Organizations website.
 For copies of forms and general information, follow the link to the 'Resources' page.

 A university organization is affiliated with a university department or unit.
 That department or unit acknowledges the organization as part of its activities and has assigned an employee or graduate student to advise the group and oversee the organization’s activities.
 University organizations sponsor activities that fully relate to the education, research, and community-service mission of the university and to the goals or objectives of the university department or unit to which they are affiliated.
 The department or unit may, but is not required to, provide office space, a university account administered by the department or unit, a financial allocation and/or faculty, staff, or other administrative support.
 The membership of university organizations may comprise only currently registered Cornell University students or faculty or staff members.
 Nonmembers of the Cornell community may be considered volunteers to the organization but not as members.
 Volunteers must be approved by the Department of Risk Management and Insurance.
 (See the University Volunteer Policy at http://www.policy.cornell.edu/vol6_5.cfm)

-University organizations must submit the following information to the SAO when they register each fall:
+University organizations must submit the following information to SLECA when they register each fall:

 In addition to the privileges available to all organizations (see below), university organizations are eligible to: